Some exact solutions of Friedmann cosmological equation: Introduction

 \section{Introduction}

 From the first quarter of the last century to this day General Theory of Relativity (GR) remains the best reliable and consistent fundamental theory describing gravitational interaction.
 However working perfectly on the scale of the Solar System and reproducing Newtonian gravity, General Theory of Relativity cannot provide a unified and theoretically consistent description of the various evolution eras of the Universe; in particular, it is unable to explain the epoch of acceleration in the early stages of evolution known as inflation and the effects of late acceleration associated with the presence of dark energy.
 Therefore, the problem arose to modify General Relativity in order to create a gravity model that could describe the various evolution stages of our Universe.
 The criterion for the viability of a modified theory of gravity, like most physical theories, is the correspondence of theoretical predictions to observations.
 So far observations of events occurring in the Universe and available to us mainly consist of large-scale events and observations associated with compact gravitational objects.
 Therefore one can expect that the accumulation of experimental data not explained by GR will contribute to the development of modified gravity theories that go beyond the framework of GR and the Standard Model of particle physics.
 General Relativity is based on the Einstein-Hilbert gravitational action with Lagrange density $ \sqrt{-g} R $, where $ R $ is the Ricci curvature ($ g = \det g_{\mu \nu }$), and among the modified gravity theories the most popular is the one in which the Lagrangian is considered as function $F(R)$, see \cite{SF_2010}-\cite{NOO} and references therein.
 The various forms of $F(R)$ have appeared in the literature over the past few decades.
 Among these functions there are quite viable ones that correctly describe the cosmological dynamic, smooth transition between different cosmological eras, correct weak-field limit and dynamics of cosmological perturbations \cite{F2011}.
 For a flat space-time solution to exist the authors consider the functions $F(R)$ as $ F(R) \sim R + f(R) $ where $ f(R) $ may have a rather arbitrary form, in particular $ f(R) \sim (R + C)^k$, $ f(R) \sim e^{CR} $ and others \cite{NO_2003} - \cite{OO_2021}.
 In the context of viable models capable of describing both the accelerating expansion of the Universe in our time and in early times, one can formulate a number of conditions on the function $ f(R) $, for example $\lim_{R \to \infty} f(R) = - \Lambda $ \cite{NOO}.
 Also many authors consider such functions $F(R)$ that do not give Minkowski space-time in the limit, for example $ F(R) \sim (R + C)^k$ where $ k $ can be any number including very close to one \cite{F2011}, \cite{NO_2003}, \cite{NO_2008}, \cite{CCT_2003} - \cite{S_2023}.
-But despite the fact that $F(R)$ gravity is "the most sound representative theory of modified gravity" \cite{NOO} the "final" form of the function $F(R)$ has not yet been found and whether it will be found is an open question.
-It is therefore of interest to find different possible solutions to this function and to study whether these solutions allow an adequate physical interpretation.
+Since $F(R)$ gravity is "the most sound representative theory of modified gravity" \cite{NOO}, it is interesting to find different possible solutions to this function and to study whether these solutions admit of an adequate physical interpretation.